MrEddX/docs.chatrix.one/docs/faq.en.md

 | GMX | - | - | - |
 | Orange | - | - | - |

-For more details, see [**RST Software**](https://www.rst.software/blog/22-companies-using-xmpp-and-ejabberd-to-build-instant-messaging-services) page.
+For more details, see [RST Software](https://www.rst.software/blog/22-companies-using-xmpp-and-ejabberd-to-build-instant-messaging-services) page.

 * * *

 ## What is **OMEMO**?

 **OMEMO** is a method of double encryption of end-to-end communication.
 Encryption keys are automatically generated for each message, making communication even more secure.
 In other words, even if one message is compromised, the rest of the communication remains unaffected.
-Additional information about the method can be found on [**Wikipedia**](https://en.wikipedia.org/wiki/OMEMO) and on the **Conversations** website under the [**OMEMO**]( https://conversations.im/omemo/).
+Additional information about the method can be found on [Wikipedia](https://en.wikipedia.org/wiki/OMEMO) and on the **Conversations** website under the [OMEMO]( https://conversations.im/omemo/).

 * * *

 ## How can I register an account?

-Full information about registering a **Chatrix.One** account is available in the [**Registration**](https://docs.chatrix.one/en/registration/) section.
+Full information about registering a **Chatrix.One** account is available in the [Registration](https://docs.chatrix.one/en/registration/) section.

 * * *

 ## Is there a registration email template posted?

-A sample registration email template is available in the [**Registration**](https://docs.chatrix.one/en/registration/#example-templates-when-registering-an-account) tab.
+A sample registration email template is available in the [Registration](https://docs.chatrix.one/en/registration/#example-templates-when-registering-an-account) tab.

 * * *

 ## Is there a **XMPP** registration message template published?

-A sample **XMPP** registration message template is available in the [**Registration**](https://docs.chatrix.one/en/registration/#example-templates-when-registering-an-account) tab.
+A sample **XMPP** registration message template is available in the [Registration](https://docs.chatrix.one/en/registration/#example-templates-when-registering-an-account) tab.

 * * *